Jessica Traynor reviews, interviews & books of the year

 US REVIEW COVERAGE

 Pit Lullabies is distributed in the USA by Consortium Book Sales.
-Jessica will be giving readings in New York and Washington DC on 4 and 7 December 2022.
-Details here.
+Jessica gave a number of readings in New York and Washington DC on 4 and 7 December 2022.

 An in-depth review featured in the Summer 2022 issue of New Hibernia Review.